 For some epic white sand action and solo serenity, look no further.
 Although relatively short, this coastal walk is a winner in terms of aesthetics, a bit of sand in your toes and fresh breezy air caressing your hair.
 Going in a circle, begin at the Bay of Tuquoy and head for the old holy ruins of Cross Kirk before reaching the swathes of pristine white sand and indigo waters that make up Mae Sands beach.
 On a rare sunny day, you’d be forgiven for thinking you’re in some tropical paradise!
 Priceless.

 Those in it for the long haul should seek out North Ronaldsay, the most northernly and most remote of the Orkney islands – praised for its sense of solitude and migratory bird population.
-Overflowing with tranquil charm, this unique island is fringed by an old stone wall to keep the sheep in.
+Overflowing with tranquil charm, this unique island is fringed by an old stone wall to keep its seaweed-eating sheep off the interior of the island and closer to the shore.
 The walking loop traces the shoreline outside the wall and consists of some arduous stretches and compelling sandy spots.
 Although its mostly shoreline walking mixed with sandy and grassy patches, a few boulders and tidal rocks enter the equation.
 Start this 12-mile route at Ronaldsay airport.